-The PCM-4896 is an all-in-one multi-media Cyrix MediaGX MMX (abbreviated as GXm) processor based single board computer (SBC) with an integrated audio controller, a PCI Flat Panel controller, a PCI 100Base-Tx Ethernet interface, and one PCI expansion slot.
+The PCM-4896 is an all-in-one multi-media NS Geode GX1 MMX processor based single board computer (SBC) with an integrated audio controller, a PCI Flat Panel controller, a PCI 100Base-Tx Ethernet interface, and one PCI expansion slot.
 With ture Pentium MMX capability, the PCM-4896 achieves outstanding performance that surpasses other SBC in its class.
-In addition, the onboard SSD interface supports M-systems DiskOn-Chip 2000 series, memory capacity from 2 MB to 144 MB.
+In addition, the onboard SSD interface supports M-systems DiskOnChip 2000 series, memory capacity from 2 MB to 288 MB.
 This compact (only 5.75"" x 8") unit offers all the functions of a single board industrial computer, but still fits in the space of a CD-ROM drive.